 10. At First Sight (1999)

-The story of Shirl Jennings, one of the first people to regain sight after life-long blindness is an endearing one.
-When Steve Levitt decided to write it for the screen, Irwin Winkler stood at the helm to direct one story which had all the ingredients of a successful movie.
+The story of Shirl Jennings, one of the first people to regain sight after lifelong blindness, is an endearing one.
+When Steve Levitt decided to write it for the screen, Irwin Winkler stood at the helm to direct one story that had all the ingredients of a successful movie.
 The film wasn’t bad in a complete sense, but by all counts could have been far, far better.
 The original story is filled with pathos, the pain and struggle of being blind, the struggles while coming to terms with the discovery of sight and the eventual despair when the sight was gone again.
 It encourages the viewer to look beyond the range of sight and into the inner beauty, something sight can’t perceive physically.
-Val Kilmer and Mira Sorvino played the lead, with a great chemistry between them.
+Val Kilmer and Mira Sorvino played the lead, and there was great chemistry between them.

 Read More: Movies Like Me Before You